 Digital mail can be viewed from different places in Yuki:

-- Click the PO Box icon on the navigation bar and next click Digital mail in the screen now opened
+- Click on the PO Box icon in the navigation bar and then, in the now-opened screen, click on Digital mail

-- Hover your mouse over the Archive icon on the navigation bar and next click Digital mail.
+- Hover your mouse over the Archive icon in the navigation bar and then click on Digital mail.

 The following screen is opened: